Nexfinity/CakeyBot-Wiki/en/feature/support-tickets.md

   * This option does NOT save a transcript unless auto-save is enabled.

 ![Closed Ticket Screenshot](/tickets2.png)

+# Ticket Manager

+The **Ticket Manager** page on the dashboard lists every ticket across every panel, so staff can work through them without hunting for channels in Discord.

+Each row shows the panel it belongs to, who opened it, who has claimed it, its status, the rating it was given and when it was last active.
+Columns can be sorted, and the list can be filtered by state and by panel or searched.

+Staff actions available on a ticket from here:
+* **Close** and **Reopen**
+* **Claim**, marking yourself as the person handling it
+* **Add User** and **Remove User**
+* **Reply**, posting into the ticket as the bot
+* **Remind**, nudging the ticket's opener
+* **Delete**

+> Actions your roles wouldn't be allowed to perform are disabled before you click them, rather than failing afterwards.
+The same permission check still runs on the server.
+{.is-info}

+The page also groups ticket categories per panel and shows how full each one is against Discord's 50 channel limit, so you can see an overflow coming before it happens.

+Anything done from the Ticket Manager reads the same in Discord as if it had been done there: the embeds and DMs use the bot's own wording and colours.

+## Ratings

+If **Allow Feedback Ratings** is enabled, closing a ticket asks its opener to rate the support they received.
+Ratings are recorded against the ticket and shown in the Ticket Manager list, so you can see how a panel or a staff member is doing over time.

 # Ticket Management
 ## Add User